-- 29.2 Any waiver or waivers by either party of any of the provisions of this Lease will not constitute a waiver of any later breach of that provision, and any consent or approval given by either such party with respect to any act, neglect or default by the other party will not waive or make unnecessary the other party's consent or approval with respect to any later similar act, neglect or default by such other party. - 29.3 In the event any provision contained herein shall be held to be invalid or unlawful for any reason, such provision shall be deemed to be stricken from this Lease, with the understanding that the remaining provisions hereof shall continue to be binding on the Parties. - 29.4 Topical headings appearing in this Lease are for convenience only.
+- 29.2 Any waiver or waivers by either party of any of the provisions of this Lease will not constitute a waiver of any later breach ofthat provision, and any consent or approval given by either such party with respect to any act, neglect or default by the other party will not waive or make unnecessary the other party's consent or approval with respect to any later similar act, neglect or default by such other party. - 29.3 In the event any provision contained herein shall be held to be invalid or unlawful for any reason, such provision shall be deemed to be stricken from this Lease, with the understanding that the remaining provisions hereof shall continue to be binding on the Parties. - 29.4 Topical headings appearing in this Lease are for convenience only.
 They do not define, limit or construe the contents of any sections, paragraphs or clauses. - 29.5 This Lease can be modified or amended only by a written agreement signed by Landlord and Tenant.
 The parties acknowledge that Tenant is required to submit all amendments to this Lease to the Charter School Office of the Authorizer (unless waived in writing by the Director of the Charter School Office as to non-substantive amendments), and by executing any amendment to this Lease, Tenant represents and warrants that it has complied with the foregoing requirement, and will provide Landlord with satisfactory written proof of such compliance upon request.
-Tenant has the responsibility to ensure that executed amendments are incorporated into the Charter by amendment with the Authorizer. - 29.6 All provisions of this Lease are and will be binding on the heirs, executors, administrators, personal representatives, successors and assigns of each of Landlord and Tenant. - 29.7 This Lease shall not be construed to interfere with the constitutional, statutory, or fiduciary duties of the Tenant or the Tenant's ability to act as an independent public body. - 29.8 The laws of the state in which the Premises are located will control in the construction and enforcement of this Lease, without regard to any laws or policies of such state regarding conflicts of law. - 29.9 Time is of the essence of all terms and conditions of this Lease. - 29.10 Landlord and Tenant each represent and warrant to the other that neither of them has contacted a broker, finder or similar Person in connection with this Lease, and each party shall defend, indemnify and hold the other harmless from and against all liability, cost and expenses, including reasonable attorneys' fees, incurred as a consequence of any claim asserted by a Person alleging to have dealt with one of the Parties hereto in connection with this Lease.
+Tenant has the responsibility to ensure that executed amendments are incorporated into the Charter by amendment with the Authorizer. - 29.6 All provisions of this Lease are and will be binding on the heirs, executors, administrators, personal representatives, successors and assigns of each of Landlord and Tenant. - 29.7 This Lease shall not be construed to interfere with the constitutional, contractual, statutory, or fiduciary duties of the Tenant or the Tenant's ability to act as an independent self-governing public body.
+This Lease also shall not be construed to interfere with public decisions being made other than in compliance with the Michigan Open Meetings Act. - 29.8 The laws of the state in which the Premises are located will control in the construction and enforcement of this Lease, without regard to any laws or policies of such state regarding conflicts of law. - 29.9 Time is of the essence of all terms and conditions of this Lease. - 29.10 Landlord and Tenant each represent and warrant to the other that neither of them has contacted a broker, finder or similar Person in connection with this Lease, and each party shall defend, indemnify and hold the other harmless from and against all liability, cost and expenses, including reasonable attorneys' fees, incurred as a consequence of any claim asserted by a Person alleging to have dealt with one of the Parties hereto in connection with this Lease. - 29.11 Nothing in this Lease shall restrict the Tenant's Board from wmvmg its governmental immunity or require the Tenant's Board to assert, waive or not waive its governmental immunity.